AlistairBoettiger/Protocols/Hybridization.md

   5. For DNA FISH only: incubate 1 hour at 37°C in RNaseA solution.
   6. Wash 3X for 1 minute in 2X SSC.
   7. Incubate for 35 minutes in 2X SSC + 50% vol/vol formamide and 0.1% Tween.
-  8. Use sample directly in step B3.3. or store at 4˚C. Coverslips may be stored at 4°C for several days.)
+  8. Use sample directly in step or store at 4˚C. Coverslips may be stored at 4°C for several days.

 ### Sample denaturation and hybridization (assuming one sample):
   1. Prepare hybridization mix on ice (see Note B4.1):